backstage/backstage/.changeset/five-mangos-agree.md

 '@backstage/plugin-scaffolder-backend-module-bitbucket-cloud': patch
 ---

-Add abilty to set the initial commit message when initializing a repository using the scaffolder action.
+Add ability to set the initial commit message when initializing a repository using the scaffolder action.